jy0205/Pyramid-Flow/README.md

 ## Installation

 We recommend setting up the environment with conda.
-The codebase currently uses python==3.8.10 and pytorch==2.1.2, and we are actively working to support a wider range of versions.
+The codebase currently uses Python 3.8.10 and PyTorch 2.1.2, and we are actively working to support a wider range of versions.

 ```bash
 git clone https://github.com/jy0205/Pyramid-Flow